nextflow-io/nextflow/docs/kubernetes.rst

 The workflow application has to be containerised using the usual Nextflow :ref:`container<process-container>` directive.

 .. tip::
-  The use of :ref:`wave-page` and :ref:`fusion-page` make obsolete the need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.
+  When using :ref:`wave-page` and :ref:`fusion-page` there is no need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.
   You can ignore this requirement when using the Fusion file system feature.
 See the :ref:`fusion-page` documentation for further details.